RICHARD CRIDDLE is a British sculptor who moved to New England in 1996. He now lives in southern Vermont and works in North Adams, Massachusetts.

 Criddle has exhibited his sculpture throughout the U.K., including twice at the Royal Academy of Arts in London, and in the U.S., most recently at the Massachusetts College of Liberal Arts' Gallery 51.

-Richard Criddle has been the Director of Fabrication & Art Installation since 1998 at the Massachusetts Museum of Contemporary Art.
+Richard Criddle was formerly the Director of Fabrication & Art Installation from 1998 until 2021 at the Massachusetts Museum of Contemporary Art.